< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 Mason County encompasses the southern reach of Hood Canal and many bays and inlets of southern Puget Sound and once extended to the Pacific Ocean.
 After settlement, the mainstay of the economy was logging.
 Simpson Timber became not just the main employer, but the largest source of jobs in the state.
 As the importance of forest products declined, the county became an important recreation destination and bedroom community to Olympia and Tacoma.
-The largest employer is the State of Washington which operates a prison and the State Patrol Academy at Shelton.
-The 2004 estimated population was 53,637.
+The county's largest employer is the Squaxin Island Tribe, and the State of Washington operates a prison and the State Patrol Academy at Shelton.
+The estimated population of the county in 2013 was 60,497.

 The Coast Salish peoples who made their homes along the watershed of upper Hood Canal called themselves Tuanook (also Twana Twanoh, and Skokomish Twana) or "Big River People" (Thompson) and spoke the Central or Coast Salish or Salishan language common to Western Washington.
 They lived in six permanent winter villages along the Skokomish River, at other small settlements along Hood Canal at Hoodsport, Tahuya, and Vance Creek, and as far north as Port Gamble Bay.